Red-Shouldered Hawk

 This is mostly a bird of eastern North America, with the greatest portion of its population within the United States.
 It is largely nonmigratory, and Florida has a year-round population of resident red-shouldereds.
 But there is also a small percentage that do move to the northern U.S. and southern Canada to breed each summer and retreat south to Florida and Mexico during winter.
 There's also a population of red-shouldered hawks that live along California's coast, south into the Baja Peninsula of Mexico.

 Red-shouldered hawks are large birds, with a body length of about 2 feet and wingspan of more than 3.5 feet.
-Females are larger than males but otherwise males and females look alike.
+Females are larger than males and somewhat duller in color but otherwise males and females look alike.
+See the photo below, top row, far right, to see the difference between males and females.
 Their wings are a mix of dark and light brown and white; the chest is striped reddish brown and the tail is square and marked with distinctive horizontal dark and white bars.
 The shoulders, as you might expect given the name, are distinctly reddish-brown.
 Their eyes are dark.
 Cooper's hawks are similar, but their wings are more of a solid gray and the tail is rounded rather than squared.
 Their eyes are red.

 There are five subspecies of red-shouldered hawks, with one being the west coast version, isolated from the rest, and another being a South Florida version that is paler than the others found in the east.
 According to Partners in Flight, there are 1.1 million breeding red-shouldered hawks worldwide, most of which are found in the U.S. They rate a "least concern" from a conservation standpoint, but they can be rare within their range.